machinaeXphilip/teachable-machine-image-nodejs-starter/README.md

-# Teachable Machina image predition microservice in Nodejs / Express & Tensorflow.js
+# Teachablemachine image predition microservice in Nodejs / Express & Tensorflow.js

 micro service to predict the content of a picture using models trained with https://teachablemachine.withgoogle.com/